WangNan0/kbuild-standalone/README.md

 we sync updates from Linux kernel to keep us identical with upstream.
 Therefore, we will not accept new feature or bugfix by our own.
 Instead, we try to make them upstream then sync them back.

+Version number of this project comes from source version of Linux kernel.
+It contains 2 or 3 digits.
+The first 2 digits are version and patchlevel of corresponding Linux kernel (for exmaple, 5.6).
+The third digit is vesion of this project itself.
+Each time when bumping Linux kernel version, the third digit would be reset to 0 and ignored.